kaylee-k/my-portfolio/README.md

   - `Dynamic Content Loading`: Project information is dynamically loaded and displayed based on user interaction, providing a responsive and engaging experience.

 ## Live Demo
-Click to view the live project ➡️ https://kaylee-k.github.io/my-portfolio/
+Click here to view the live project ➡️ https://kaylee-k.github.io/my-portfolio/